cirruslabs/cirrus-ci-docs/docs/faq.md

 2. Your CI task used too much memory which led to a crash of a VM or a container.

+## Agent process on a persistent worker exited unexpectedly!

+This means that either an agent process or a VM with an agent process exited before reporting the last instruction of a task.

+If it's happening for a [`mancos_instance`](guide/macOS.md) then please contact [support](support.md).

 ## Instance failed to start!

 It means that Cirrus CI have made a successful API call to a [computing service](guide/supported-computing-services.md)